-Herbert Sandler (a real estate attorney) and Marion Sandler (a former Wall Street analyst) were founders of Golden West Financial Corporation, which was sold to Wachovia Bank in 2006.
+Herbert Sandler (a real estate attorney) and Marion Sandler (a former Wall Street analyst) founded Golden West Financial Corporation, sold to Wachovia Bank in 2006.
 Paul Sagan is the chairman effective Jan.
-1, 2017, succeeding founding chairman, Herbert Sandler, who remains a director of ProPublica.
+1, 2017, succeeding founding chairman Herbert Sandler, who remains a ProPublica director.
 Richard Tofel is the president of ProPublica.
-Former editor of the Wall Street Journal, Paul Steiger is currently the executive chairman and Stephen Engelberg is the Editor-in-Chief.
+Former editor of the Wall Street Journal, Paul Steiger is currently the executive chairman, and Stephen Engelberg is the Editor-in-Chief.
 Tim Golden and Allan Sloan are the Editors at Large.

-Propublica has won the Pulitzer Prize 4 times since 2010 and numerous other awards for journalism.
-On August 8th, 2018 they announced they will expand their local reporting network to focus on State Governments.
+ProPublica has won the Pulitzer Prize 4 times since 2010 and numerous other awards for journalism.
+On August 8th, 2018, they announced they would expand their local reporting network to focus on State Governments.

 Funded by / Ownership

-In review, ProPublica is criticized by right leaning news sources such as the Washington Examiner, for favoring the left in their investigative journalism: ProPublica is the left’s biggest muckraker you never heard of.
-However, Propublica defends their journalism and integrity with this response: “We stick with the facts, and several editors read every story”.
-In general, their investigations look at corruptions and abuses of power.
-While ProPublica purports to be non-partisan, a review of their recent reports are aimed at right leaning politicians and their issues.
+In review, ProPublica is criticized by right-leaning news sources such as the Washington Examiner for favoring the left in their investigative journalism: ProPublica is the left’s biggest muckraker you never heard of.
+However, ProPublica defends its journalism and integrity with this response: “We stick with the facts, and several editors read every story.”
+In general, their investigations look at corruption and abuses of power.
+While ProPublica purports to be non-partisan, a review of their recent reports is aimed at right-leaning politicians and their issues.

-Another example of left leaning bias can be found in the article titled “Senator Demands Answers From Case Farms” which contains a note at the end of article that reads “Do you have information about how immigrant workers are being treated in the age of Trump?”
-Mentioning Trump is conveying a negative bias towards Trump’s right leaning immigration policies.
+Another example of left-leaning bias can be found in the article titled “Senator Demands Answers From Case Farms,” which contains a note at the end of the article that reads, “Do you have information about how immigrant workers are being treated in the age of Trump?”
+Mentioning Trump is conveying a negative bias towards Trump’s right-leaning immigration policies.

-ProPublica publishes stories with emotionally loaded headlines such as this: “The Shadow Rulers of the VA”.
-When it comes to sourcing they typically utilize source documents via documentcloud.org.
-Further, they also use credible left leaning sources such as Politico, New York Times, Washington Post, Hollywood Reporter, and the Daily Beast.
+ProPublica publishes stories with emotionally loaded headlines such as this: “The Shadow Rulers of the VA.”
+When it comes to sourcing, they typically utilize source documents via documentcloud.org.
+They also use credible left-leaning sources such as Politico, New York Times, Washington Post, Hollywood Reporter, and The Daily Beast.